jason-c-daniels/jason-c-daniels.net/gardening/_posts/2017-04-29-Test Multi Category Post.md

 ---
 layout: post
-title:  "Your title here"
+title:  "A Dummy Multicategory Post"
 date:   2017-04-29 00:52:12 UTC-5
-categories: cooking gardening
+categories: gardening cooking
 ---

-## A Dummy Electronics Post
+## A Dummy Multicategory Post
 dummy file that should appear in two category indexes.